w-ndscar/KB_Articles/KB/Group Policies.md

 - Set **Enable client side targeting** to **Enabled** and specify the group name on the WSUS Server.
 - Set **Allow Automatic updates immediate installation** to **Enabled**.

+## Block IP Addr Outbound Firewall
+##### OU: Domain Computers

+`Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Windows Defender Firewall with Advanced Security -> Windows Defender Firewall with Advanced Security -> Outbound Rules`

+- Right click and click **New Rule** and give it a name
+- Click on **Scope** Tab and under **Remote IP address**, select **These IP addresses** and add the desired IP addresses to the block the RDP access
+- Certain ports can also be blocked by selecting the **Protocols and Ports** tab and select the appropriate protocol (say TCP), and select Specific Ports from the dropdown and enter the ports to block
+- These are the blacklisted IPs and ports.
+If this policy is applied to an OU, then the computers in that OU will not be able to remote into or access the specified IPs and ports.

 ***